hack-duke/hackduke-judging-bot/README.md

 This bot serves to facilitate pairwise judging of applicants and projects during HackDuke events.
 Judges will be asked to select between two choices, which is sent to an algorithm API.

 ##Project Structure
-- The command themselves can be found in judge_bot.rb
+- The command themselves can be found in src/judge_bot.rb
 - Helper methods are in judge_leaderboard_handler.rb and judge_participant_handler.rb
 - algorithm_request_manager.rb, registration_request_manager.rb, and judge_session_validator.rb are self-explanatory
 - config.ru is the starting point for the application